CausingBrick/knapsack/twodeminsion/testdata/readme.txt

-The dataset for the the two-dimensional cost knapsack problem.
+A data set for the two-dimensional cost knapsack problem.

+The data set naming format is set+number+letter_.txt
-The files  _p.txt, _s.txt and _b.txt are the data set for the items's
+1. The number represents the type of object, and the number in the same data set is the same.
-	attribute of value, weight and bulk, and  _c.txt and _v.txt are the data set for the knapsack's attribute of capacity and volume.

-These values are split with "\n"
+2. There are different letters after the same set, _p.txt, _w.txt and _b.txt store the profit, weight and volume of the object, _c.txt and _v
+Then the weight limit and space limit of the set backpack are stored, and _s.txt is the optimal solution of the data set.

+The data in each file is split by line LF, you can use'\n' to split